What is a Counseling Psychologist?

 - Provide consulting services, including educational programs, outreach programs, or prevention talks to schools, social service agencies, businesses, or the general public.

-What a Counseling Psychologist Should Know
+Qualities of a Counseling Psychologist

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.